bnolan/wedding/accomodation.md

 ## Other options

 Other options include the [Manta Lodge and Dive Centre](http://www.mantalodge.com.au/), which is the backpackers and also short (10min) walk away, or if you're planning to stay for more than a few days, it might be worth renting a holiday house (or bach, as they're called in New Zealand).

+## Final note - air conditioning
+It has come to our attention that many accommodation options on the island do not have air conditioning.
+While it will be hot, especially by NZ standards, the island does get lovely bay breezes making it a few degrees cooler than the mainland, and most (if not all) places will have ceiling fans.
+If you think you might need air con though, we suggest checking with the accommodation when you make your booking :)